 We’ll guide you to the right information.

-Our ADT program is the only day treatment program in the West metro that uses a mental health approach and leverages an interdisciplinary team of child therapists including a:
+Our ADT program is the only day treatment program in the West metro that leverages an interdisciplinary team of child therapists including a:

 - Licensed psychologist/mental health professional

 - Music therapist

 Our program creates a tailored plan to meet your child's individual needs.
 We take an integrated approach to treating the challenges associated with ASD including difficulties with: